 Its Saturday, the plan is to get something done, be more productive, and feel accomplished with this one day we get to “catch up”….
 Especially when I want to make Sunday a day of relaxation and rest.

-Much of the time that willingness seems to fade and, well, I spend the day watching movies and drinking coffee (which is not a bad thing, but not good when you want to get some things crossed off the goals list).
+Much of the time this willingness seems to fade and, well, I spend the day watching movies and drinking coffee (which is not a bad thing, but not good when you want to get some things crossed off the goals list).
 So how do I spark my motivational gears and get moving along?
 Here are a few simple things I do regularly that help me stimulate momentum and action in my life.

 - Get some physical movement.
 A few minutes of a workout, a run, or some form of exercise increases the brain energy levels that effect our motivation, creativity and durability.
 Even if it’s a five minute run, “just do it and move it.”